 where $\bar n$ is a critical threshold.

-In general, the population includes several various species of micro-organisms.
+In general, the population includes various species of micro-organisms.
 In that case, the exact enzyme complexes used may change across species.
-We represent the different species by traits $x_j\in\{1,\dots, M\}$ and a population with trait $x_j$ uses enzymes complexes denoted $e_{1,j}$ and $e_{2,j}$. {This can be included in a more general framework by considering continuous traits $x$ with sub-populations $n(t,x)$ with a model of the form
+We represent the different species $x_j$ by traits $j\in\{1,\dots, M\}$, where the population with trait $j$ uses enzymes complexes denoted $e_{1,j}$ and $e_{2,j}$. {This can be included in a more general framework by considering continuous traits $x$ with sub-populations $n(t,x)$ with a model of the form

-where $B[n]$ is now an integral operator, see \eqref{Bcont} for the precise formula.
+where $B[n]$ is now an integral operator; see \eqref{Bcont} for the precise formula.
 The case of discrete traits is included in this framework by taking $n(t,x)=\sum_j n_j(t)\,\delta_{x_j}(x)$ with $n_j(t)$ the population of individuals with trait $x_j$.

 \cmt{ {\bf Hierarchy of Models.} Let us give a brief description of the models developed in our work and their relations.